 For the future I hope to see some more classic Wall Art options, for example, as I already mentioned different glass options for the framed prints or maybe a mounted print behind acrylic glass.
 Because to be honest, I don’t think my photos look good on t-shirts or leggings.

 And this brings us to Redbubble for buyers.
-Because of my recent tests and the tests before I have some experience in that department and I want to share it with you.
+Because of my recent Redbubble review and the tests I did before, I have some experience in that department and I want to share it with you.